 Problem with Descending Sorts with Large Fonts set on your Computer

 Suppose the column you wanted to sort Descending on was "amount" (without the quotes, of course), i.e. you wanted to see the top donors at the top of the report.
-After double-clicking on the "amount" column name at the right, in the dialog box that comes up, change "amount" to "-amount", without the quotes, then click OK.
+After double-clicking on the "amount" column name at the right, in the window that comes up, change "amount" to "-amount", without the quotes, then click OK.
 Sorting Ascending on a negative amount gives the same result as sorting Descending on a positive amount, so you will get the result you want, even though you can't change it from Ascending.
 This same trick will work with any numeric field.